Presenting a poster overseas? You can use the conversion tools available at metric-conversions.org to convert imperial length units into metric.

 If you would like to know how your poster will scale based upon our order form options of scaling to fit our 36″ or 42″ media, you can use our “proportion wheel” below.

-In Image 2, you see the results of having clicked the Calculate New Dimensions button.
+In the second image (right), you see the results of having clicked the Calculate New Dimensions button.
 The printed poster’s size will end up 36×56.57 and is scaled up 128.57%.
 You should use the Percent of Scaling number to go back and zoom in on your poster file at that level of magnification so you can see what your poster’s images will look like when printed.
-You can play with scaling (up or down) on a poster’s width or height.

 Fill in your poster file’s current page dimensions (width and height) into the Original Size fields.
 Next, enter one of the desired print-size dimensions into the appropriate Reproduction Size field.
 Typically, you would enter either 36 or 42 into that field to correspond to the original’s dimension that you want to scale.
 Click Calculate New Dimensions to receive the final reproduction dimension and the reproduction percentage.
 You must clear out all of the fields if you plan on changing any dimension in order to recalculate your new size.